Campus Colors & Connection

 An effective, engaging approach to creating connection on college campuses

-To address the growing epidemic of loneliness and social isolation on college campuses across the country, the Foundation for Art & Healing (FAH), through our Campus UnLonely project, offers a program to harness the power of creative expression to engage, inspire, empower, and connect a diverse array of students and other communities within the campus environment.
+To address the growing epidemic of loneliness and social isolation on college campuses across the country, the Foundation for Art & Healing (FAH), through our Campus UnLonely project, offers a free program to harness the power of creative expression to engage, inspire, empower, and connect a diverse array of students and other communities within the campus environment.

 Program participants have a chance to explore and grow their creative intelligence as they discover how color can express and reflect moods and emotions.
 Colors & Connection helps nurture peer-to-peer communication which is increasingly viewed by Campus Life experts as essential for students navigating the complexities of the college experience.

 College administrators, faculty, students – really anyone who wants to be part of the solution to the loneliness epidemic – can implement Colors & Connection.
 Using an online platform to enable wide-scale program distribution and uptake, Colors & Connection is readily accessible and easy to deliver.

 “At the School of the Art Institute of Chicago, we’ve seen how essential a sense of connection and belonging is as students navigate their educational and life journeys.
 The Colors & Connection workshop was a great, joyful experience for our students, offering a fun, creative arts-filled way to share thoughts and feelings, have real conversations, and get to know themselves and each other better.”

 Joe Behen, PhD, Dean of the Wellness Center, School of the Art Institute of Chicago

 Sign-up to facilitate a Colors & Connection workshop… it’s free!

 - Register to be a facilitator by clicking the link below (no experience or special skills needed).

 - Get your materials from our Colors & Connection web portal.

 - Complete guides and “curriculum” are provided.
 It’s super user-friendly!